-Vaccines are considered a temperature-sensitive product, and they require refrigerated transport and logistical planning.
+Vaccines are considered a temperature-sensitive product, and they require refrigerated vaccine transport containers and logistical planning.
 From vaccine manufacturing to administration, every step of the cold chain must involve temperature monitoring to ensure the vaccines are kept within a certain temperature range.
 A temperature deviation of just a few degrees can spoil the entire vaccine lot, causing significant revenue loss and dissatisfied customers.
 Damaged vaccines can also lead to lawsuits and ruined reputations.

 How to Pack Vaccines for Transport

 Safe vaccine transport requires temperature control and ensuring the vaccines are kept within a specific temperature range.
 Part of this process involves using the proper packing materials and methods.
 Careful packing can help protect vaccines against cold chain issues such as shocks, light, humidity, temperature fluctuations or time delays.
 Proper packing of vaccines for transport might include temperature-tracking devices, insulated containers and a coolant, such as cold packs.

 According to the World Health Organization (WHO), vaccine packaging involves the following elements: